dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

 Line 9 is similar by specifying that no state may follow the final state.
 On line 11, we use a special reachability relation created just for Froglet.
 Here, it defines that starting at `init` and following on to the next state, we must eventually reach `final`.

-The very last item in the `TransitionStates` predicate looks intimidating, so I'll break it down.
+The last item in the `TransitionStates` predicate looks intimidating, so I'll break it down.
 The last line states that for every state, 'pre', and for every possible state, 'post' that could follow 'pre', these two states must obey the `canTransition` predicate.
 The `canTransition` predicate encodes parts of the problem relating to state transitions.
 Such as: "In each step, the boat must carry 1 or 2 animals across the river." or "The boat must move during each step." etc.